Last updated: December 4, 2019.

-- What company do you work for?
+- What is your occupation here in the Philippines?
 In other words, do you have a job?
-In my past 8 trips, I was asked to show my company ID as proof.
+What company do you work for?
+In my past 30-ish trips, I was almost always asked to show my company ID as proof.

 - Where will you be staying?
 They sometimes ask to see a copy of your hotel reservation.
 If you’re staying at a friend’s, they sometimes dig deeper.

-When the officers deem necessary, they will ask for more documents to prove you would be returning.
+When the officers deem necessary, travelers will be subject to the so-called Secondary Inspection, in which they will ask for more documents.

 - Educational attainment

 - Financial capability to travel

 The last item usually becomes the issue.
 According to the bureau (as told to a news agency), tourists who are more likely to be questioned are: